 • monitor vigilantly for the lifetime of the chicken

-• If the tissue does not remain in place, surgical intervention by a veterinarian is required.
-A hen cannot live with a prolapse.
-Humane euthanasia is the only option.
+• If the tissue does not remain in place intervention by a veterinarian is required.
+The bird would need calcium intravenously and likely surgery.
+A hen cannot survive with a prolapse.
+Humane euthanasia is the only option without a veterinarian.

 Many sources of information on prolapse indicate that chickens with prolapse should be culled.
 I suspect this recommendation is made for large poultry operations, not backyard chicken-keepers since prolapse is often manageable.
-The biggest initial danger to a chicken with prolapse is other chickens picking at the reddened area; picking can result in hemorrhage and/or the chicken’s oviduct and/or intestines being pulled out and eventual death from cannibalism.
-If the prolapsed tissue does not remain in place, surgical intervention by a vet is necessary.
+The biggest initial danger to a chicken with prolapse is other chickens picking at the reddened area; picking can result in hemorrhage and/or the chicken's oviduct and/or intestines being pulled out and eventual death from cannibalism.
+If the prolapsed tissue does not remain in place intervention by a veterinarian is necessary.

 Vetericyn Poultry Care spray